Michael Eklund: Early life

 Born in Saskatoon, Saskatchewan, Eklund fell in love with the movies at five years of age when his mother took him to see his first movie.
 He participated in school theatre then later decided to study painting at the Alberta College of Art in Calgary before dropping-out and moving to Vancouver in order to pursue an acting career.

 Career

 Television

-As an actor living in Vancouver Eklund has appeared on several Canadian and American television series filmed in the area.
+While living in Vancouver, Eklund has appeared on several Canadian and American television series filmed in the area.

 His first television role was in 2000 as a police officer in an episode of the sci-fi series Dark Angel.
 Eklund appeared on an episode of Stargate SG-1 in 2002, and appeared in 2 episodes of Battlestar Galactica the following year.
 In 2005 he appeared on the Canadian series Da Vinci's Inquest and Cold Squad.
 He also had a recurring role on the Canadian mini-series Terminal City that same year.

 Eklund appeared in 2 episodes of Smallville in different roles in 2001 and 2007.
 From 2005–2007 he played narcotics detective Rene Desjardins on the Canadian crime drama series Intelligence.
 In 2007 Eklund also had a recurring role on the Canadian series Blood Ties.